Board of Directors

 In 2012, in keeping with her commitment to reduce her carbon footprint, she moved into a beautiful eco-friendly yurt.
 For fun, she loves cycling, tennis, DIY home projects, playing with her two rambunctious Dobermans Ninja & Neska, spending time with third-culture kids, and curling up with any book by Ahmed Rashid or Henri Nouwen.

 Bianca has lived in Kyrgyzstan, Kenya, Morocco, Switzerland, the United Kingdom, and the USA.
 She is a dual citizen of Spain and the United States.
+She is also a Rotary Peace Fellow, and a two-time Rotary Paul Harris Fellow.
 She runs Petra Peacebuilders from Malaga, Spain.

 samantha C. van saun